UCLALibrary/fester/README.md

     mvn install

-This will run the functional and integration tests, in addition to the unit tests.
+This will run the functional, feature flag, and integration tests, in addition to the unit tests.
 If you want to skip a particular type of test but still run the 'install' phase, you can use one of the following arguments to your Maven command:

     -DskipUTs
     -DskipITs
     -DskipFTs
+    -DskipFfTs

-The first will skip the unit tests; the second will skip the integration tests; and, the third will skip the functional tests.
+The first will skip the unit tests; the second will skip the integration tests; the third will skip the functional tests; and, the fourth will skip the feature flag tests.
 They can also be combined so that two types of tests are skipped.
 For instance, only the functional tests will be run if the following is typed:

     mvn install -DskipUTs -DskipITs

 For what it's worth, the difference between the 'install' phase and the 'integration-test' phase is just that the install phase installs the built Jar file into your machine's local Maven repository.

 When running the integration and functional tests, it may be desirable to turn on logging for the containers that run the tests.
 This can be useful in debugging test failures that happen within the container.
-To do this, supply one (or both) of the following arguments to your build:
+To do this, supply one (or any) of the following arguments to your build:

     -DseeLogsFT
     -DseeLogsIT
+    -DseeLogsFfT

 This will tunnel the container's logs (including the application within the container's logs) to Maven's logging mechanism so that you will be able to see what's happening in the container as the tests are being run against it.